-- Secondly, identify the bending area.
+- Secondly, identify the bend area.
 Rotate the wheel slowly and observe which area of the rim is touching the indicator.
-Mark that area and identify the spoke(s) positioning in the middle of that area.
+Mark that area and identify the spoke(s) positioned in that area.

 - Thirdly, tighten the marked spoke(s).
-Another way you can determine which spoke to tight is by squeezing.
-Assume your wheel has bent on the left side.
-If the rim moves to the right side after squeezing the spokes, tighten the right-sided spokes.
-Oppositely tighten the left side spokes if the wheel has bent in on the right and the rim moves toward the left after squeezing.
+Another way you can determine which spoke to tighten is by squeezing.
+If your wheel is bent towards the left side.
+You want to tighten the spokes connected to the right side of the hub.
+Similarly, if the bend is towards the right side, tighten the spokes connected on the left side of the hub.

-- Lastly, repeat the above process until the gap between rim and indicator is under 1 mm.
-After making the adjustment on one side, do it on the other side similarly.
+- Lastly, repeat the above process until the gap between the rim and the indicator is under 1 mm.
+After adjusting on one side, do it on the other side similarly.

-After truing the wheel side by side, you have to true it radially.
+After truing the wheel side by side, you must true it radially.
 Radial adjustment means giving the wheel an acceptable round shape.
-However, follow the below steps to get around the rear wheel.
+Follow the below steps for this process.

 - Firstly, set the indicator correctly.
 You don’t need to consider the right side or left side.
 Work with a side you wish.
 Also, use a single indicator head for reference.
 It’s better to keep another out.
 Lock the free indicator with a hex key.

 - Lastly, perform the side-by-side truing again.
-After truing the wheel radially, a slight lateral bent appears.
-So, you must look for lateral deviation and rectify it.
-However, after you are done truing, reinstall everything, inflate the tire, and go out for a ride.
-It’s essential for the distress of the spokes.
+After truing the wheel radially, a slight lateral bent might appear.
+Look for lateral deviation and fix them if any.
+After you are done truing, reinstall everything, inflate the tire, and go out for a ride.

 Is there a difference between front and rear bike wheels?